yochaigal/newschoolrevolution/_posts/2020-02-15-build-your-world.md

 * A blank sheet of paper.
 If measurements matter to you, get hex or grid paper.
 * Pencils & Erasers (no pens, please)
 * Index cards (for PC names).
 I sometimes use standard or hex index cards!
 See [below](the-hex-or-index-card-method).
-* If you like to live dangerously, you can get a wet-erase board; just don't forget to take pictures first!
+* If you like to live dangerously, you can get a wet-erase board; just don't forget to take a picture before cleaning!

-The following image is from one of my wet erase boards:
+One of my players drew this on a wet erase board:
 [![Alt text](/img/build-your-world/isle-of-the-autarchs-map.jpg "click to embiggen"){:height="50%" width="50%"}](/img/build-your-world/isle-of-the-autarchs-map.jpg)

 #### The Veil of Ignorance